jcaip/jcaip.github.io/about.md

 Hi there!

-I'm Jesse Cai, and this is my blog, where I write about my research in natural language processing and other interesting ideas in mathematics, computer science, and machine learning.
+I'm Jesse Cai, and this is my blog about NLP, machine learning, and other random things I find interesting.
-Most of what I write here is technical, but sometimes I talk about my experiences in industry/academia.

-If you're new here I'd recommend reading the following posts:
+If you want to get a feel for what I write about I'd recommend reading the following posts:
 - Experimental and theoretical analysis of [sentence representations](/Quickthoughts)
 - [Distributed gradient descent](/Distbelief) in PyTorch
 - Constructing the [rational numbers](/Building-Q) visually